 There is only 1 model in the mid-size segment which is the Ciaz.

-Of all 3 segments, the compact segment delivers the largest volume to Maruti Suzuki, notably at 787,000 units in 2Q FY22 on a TTM basis.
+Of all 3 sub-segments, the compact segment delivers the largest volume to Maruti Suzuki, notably at 863 thousand units in fiscal 2023.

-While most of Maruti Suzuki’s vehicle sales segments have recovered to their pre-COVID results, there are still a few of them struggling to recover.
+While most of Maruti Suzuki’s vehicle sales segments have recovered to their pre-COVID results, there are still a few of them struggling to cope.

-For example, within the passenger car segment, the mini and mid-size vehicles are still down considerably in FY22 from their prior highs reported during the pre-COVID time.
+For example, within the passenger car segment, the mini and mid-size vehicles are still down considerably in FY23 from their prior highs reported during the pre-COVID time.

-What is worse is that the mid-size segment is showing signs of a long-term decline while the mini segment is 40% lower in Q2 FY22 when compared to historical highs.
+What is worse is that the mid-size segment is showing signs of a long-term decline while the mini segment is significantly lower as of FY23 compared to historical highs.

-On the other hand, Maruti’s LCV and OEM segments are exploding in sales volume in FY22 after they reached record quarterly results in the 2nd quarter.
+On the other hand, Maruti’s LCV segment exploded in sales volume in FY23 after reaching record results in recent years.

-It is similar for the company’s utility vehicle sector when the FY22 2Q domestic sales exceeded that of the pre-COVID age.
+The same trend applies to the company’s utility vehicle sector when the fiscal 2023 sales remarkably exceeded that of the pre-COVID age.

-Lastly, Maruti’s export volume also is seeing a year-on-year record high in Q2 FY22 when it’s on the cusp of reaching the 200,000 vehicles milestone.
+Lastly, Maruti’s export volume also is seeing a year-on-year record high in fiscal 2023.

 Credits And References

-1. All financial data in this article was obtained and referenced from Maruti Suzuki’s financial statements available in Maruti Suzuki’s Investor Relation.
+1. All sales data in this article are obtained and referenced from Maruti Suzuki’s vehicle delivery reports which are available in Maruti Suzuki’s Investor Relation.

 The content in this article is for informational purposes only and is neither a recommendation nor a piece of financial advice to purchase a stock.